Gas Servicing – Our duty as your Landlord

 - We keep a record of each annual gas service and our contractors will send you a copy of the current gas safety certificate within 28 days.

 Your duty as a tenant of Havebury

 You will ensure that:

-• If you have any doubt about the safety of gas equipment, it should be turned off and you should contact us immediately.
+- If you have any doubt about the safety of gas equipment, turn it off and contact us immediately.

-• If for any reason you are using a room with a gas appliance in, such as a bedroom please contact us for further safety advice.
+- If for any reason you are using a room with a gas appliance in as a bedroom, please contact us for further safety advice

 Carbon monoxide gas is highly poisonous both to people and animals.
 It is difficult to recognise because it has no colour, smell or taste.

-If you experience drowsiness, headaches, nausea or chest pains when using a gas appliance, report it immediately to Havebury on 0300 3300 900.
+If the carbon monoxide detector in your property starts sounding or you experience drowsiness, headaches, nausea or chest pains when using a gas appliance, report it immediately to Havebury on 0300 3300 900.’

 You will be instructed to:

 - Turn off and make safe the appliance causing the problem, as well as any others that may start to produce carbon monoxide as their air supply becomes contaminated